Computably totally disconnected locally compact groups: Introduction

+\n (b) Our thesis is that \emph{all} ``natural" countably based groups that are considered in the field of t.d.l.c.\ groups have computable presentations.
+We use our methods to collect evidence for this thesis.
+For instance, we show that the groups of the form $\mathrm {PGL}_n(\mathbb Q_p)$ are computable.

+\n (c) Haar measure, modular function, and Cayley-Abels graphs (for the compactly generated case) are computable, while the scale function can fail to be computable.

+\n (d) Many constructions of this sort have algorithmic versions.
+This is expected for constructions such as taking closed subgroups and forming local direct products.
+It is more surprising for taking quotients by closed normal subgroups, given that in the uncountable case there is no canonical set of coset representatives.
+The full power of the duality will be needed.

+\n (e) While we stop short of giving a full answer to the question, we provide a criterion, based on the duality, of when a computable presentation of a t.d.l.c.~group is unique up to computable isomorphism.
+We apply this to show that the split extension of $\mathbb Q_p$ by $\ZZ$ with the action of a generator given by $x \mapsto xp$ has a unique computable presentation.

-We hope that our paper will set a successful theoretical framework for computational aspects of t.d.l.c.\ groups, which is at the forefront of recent~\cite{Willis:17} and current research; also see the \href{https://zerodimensional.group/conferences/catdlc/}{conference} on computational aspects of t.d.l.c.\ groups in Newcastle, Oct.\ 2022.
-The first five sections of the paper should be accessible to readers with only basic knowledge of computability theory.
-We will explain a few, more advanced, notions from computability theory as we progress.
-We next give some background on t.d.l.c.\ groups and on computability, and then return to the questions raised initially.
+We hope that the first five sections of the paper will be accessible to readers with only basic knowledge of computability theory; as we progress, we will explain some notions from computability theory that are more advanced.

+Future work could use our framework to address the resource-bounded level, and even the practice of computation in t.d.l.c.\ groups.
+Several recent works study these topics for particular groups.
+We mention Matthew Conder~\cite[4.1]{Conder:20}: given a non-Archimedean local field $K$ such as $\QQ_p$, an algorithm is described to determine whether two input elements $x,y$ of $\mathrm {SL}_2(K)$ (or $\mathrm {PSL}_2(K)$) generate a discrete free subgroup.
+Conder subsequently discusses an implementation in the computer algebra system MAGMA.
+Such systems can only work with approximations to the elements in the uncountable domain.
+Thus, theoretical underpinning is needed for claims that such algorithms run efficiently.
+Future work could also explore the possibility to directly compute with the countable dual structure in computer algebra systems.